New rules for Blazor in Meziantou.Analyzer

 ##Detect unknown component parameters

 The MA0115 rule detects unknown component parameters.
 When you use unknown parameters, Blazor throws an exception at runtime.
-This is too late and you cannot detect errors or breaking changes when updating a package.
+Detecting such errors only at runtime makes it harder to catch breaking changes when updating a package.

 Let's consider a component MyComponent that accepts a Title parameter: